SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch2_SQLite_Overview.md

    But there are some options so that journal file won't be deleted on commit, see the `journal_mode` macro.

+   > There won't be multiple journal files as at most 1 write-transaction exists
+   > at any time.

 # 2.4 SQLite Catalog